austinhaas/message-stream/README.txt

 The intent of this code is to treat SBCL's mailbox implementation as an infinite sequence, so that we may create and use analogs to familiar sequence operations, such as FIND.
-The stream algorithm from SICP is a very clean and simple way to develop the base primitives, on top of which the sequence operations are easily implemented.
+The stream algorithm from SICP is a clean and simple way to develop the base primitives, on top of which the sequence operations are easily implemented.
 Certainly, this is not the most efficient solution.

 One very important caveat is that, while any thread can send messages to the mailbox, only one thread can safely use this stream